gnualmalki/udu/README.md

 ```

 #### Windows (MSYS2)
-After installing MSYS2, open the UCRT64 terminal and install the required packages using `pacman -S mingw-w64-ucrt-x86_64-gcc mingw-w64-ucrt-x86_64-cmake`, then follow the UNIX instructions above.
+After installing MSYS2, open the msys2 terminal and install the required packages using `pacman -S gcc cmake`, then follow the UNIX instructions above.

 #### Windows (MSVC)
 Using Developer Command Prompt or PowerShell with the Visual Studio environment: